fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

      "error_description": "The request is missing status parameter."
    }

-Error Handeling for Wallet Instance Management ..................................................
+Error Handling for Wallet Instance Management ..................................................
 To ensure robustness and security, the Wallet Provider MUST handle errors consistently across all Wallet Instance Management requests, including Registration, Retrieval, and Revocation.